 In September 2016, the Government Pension Fund of Norway, then worth $900 billion, excluded Duke Energy and its subsidiaries from the fund, citing "risk of severe environmental damage".

-In 2016, Duke Energy purchased Piedmont Natural Gas for $4.9 billion to become its wholly owned subsidiary.
-Duke Energy also completed selling its remaining power operations in Central and South America for $1.2 billion.
+In 2016, Duke Energy purchased Piedmont Natural Gas for $4.9 billion and sold its remaining power operations in Central and South America for $1.2 billion.

-In August 2017, Duke decided to seek permission from the North Carolina Utility Commission to cancel the nuclear power project due to the bankruptcy of Westinghouse and "other market activity."
+In August 2017, Duke Energy decided to seek permission from the North Carolina Utility Commission to cancel the nuclear project due to the bankruptcy of Westinghouse and "other market activity".

 In 2017, Duke Energy added 451 MW of solar capacity to North Carolina's grid.